itsviennaregion/automaps/docs/user_guide/main_config.md

 * `LOG_LEVEL_SERVER (str)`: This string variable sets the backend server's log level.
 It needs to be one of Python's `logging` modules levels, like `DEBUG`.
 If not set, the log level defaults to `DEBUG`.

+* `PORT_LOGGER_SERVER (int)`: The ZeroMQ port of the logger server as an integer.
+Be sure to put this on top of your configuration file, if activated!

 * `LOG_FORMAT (str)`: The log format (see
 [Python Docs](https://docs.python.org/3/library/logging.html)).
 If not set,